waresnew/gif-compressor/README.md

 ## Background

 GIFs are a paletted image format with 256 colours maximum per frame, which often leads to colour quantization artifacts.
-Error diffusion dithering, such as Floyd-Steinberg, is very commonly applied by default to GIFs to mitigate this.
+Error diffusion dithering is very commonly applied by default to GIFs to mitigate this.

-However, dithering greatly harms compression (such as LZW) due to repeated irregular patterns, leading to GIFs that barely reduce in file size from regular compression tools.
-By undoing the dithering, significant reductions in file size can be achieved, at the cost of some colour banding artifacts.
+However, dithering greatly harms compression (such as LZW) due to irregular pixel patterns, leading to GIFs that barely reduce in file size from regular compression tools.
+By undoing this dithering, significant reductions in file size can be achieved, at the cost of some colour banding artifacts.

 ## How it works

 A heuristic based on [this project](https://github.com/kornelski/undither) was adapted for GIFs to identify dithering patterns.
-After all frames are undithered, an optimized global palette is created using the median cut algorithm.
-This new palette is used in the requantization of the unpaletted frames to produce a valid GIF.
-A k-d tree is used instead of a VP tree to support the nearest neighbour queries for these tasks.
+After all frames are undithered, they are requantized with a newly generated colour palette to produce a valid GIF.

 Below is a zoomed in sample of the dithering removal.
 It's not a perfect process because error diffusion dithering is lossy.
 |Before (Dithered)|After (Undithered & requantized)|